Helmholtz Programs

 In the Research Field Matter, KIT concentrates on elementary particle physics, including use of the large-scale facility GridKa, astroparticle physics with neutrino physics, the search for dark matter and investigation of cosmic radiation, on studies as to how smallest building blocks develop to complex forms and materials, and on the development of detector and accelerator technologies.

-From 2021, KIT will be involved in the three Helmholtz programmes of the Research Field Matter with a budget of EUR 61 million per year.
+In 2025, KIT will be involved in the three Helmholtz programmes of the Research Field Matter and operates the Grid Computing Centre Karlsruhe (GridKa) with a budget of EUR 66 million.

 - Matter and the Universe